Bwar3am/django-to-do-/README.md

 # django to do
- a webapllication thah can manage youre works
+ a webapllication thaht can manage youre works t